rust-lang/blog.rust-lang.org/posts/inside-rust/2019-11-12-goverance-wg-cfp.md

 be can hard for some people to schedule time write an initial draft.

-To address this instead of triaging during the meeting and working on tasks in async, we're going to focused topic based meetings, and use the time between meetings, to publish posts like this and to research and prepare for the next topic.
+To address this instead of triaging during the meeting and working on tasks in async, we're going to hold focused topic based meetings, and use the time between meetings, to publish posts like this and to research and prepare for the next topic.
 To help do this we're going to extend our current meeting duration from 30 minutes to an hour.
 (The meeting will still be every two weeks.)

 The current goals are to documenting the de-facto governance structure, provide the result as a RFC and then if merged provide a version on
 <forge.rust-lang.org> so that it has greater visbility.
-We also want to try
+We also want to
 schedule people involved in Rust and other governance structures to come and talk about their experiences.

-For deciding what topics, we're going to have rotating person for each meeting who takes the lead for the next meeting.
+For deciding what topics, we're going to rotate who takes the lead for each meeting.
 It's that person's responsibility to decide the topic and to prepare a blog post similar to this informing people of the topic and how they might best prepare.